-Before you begin making your budget, here are a couple pieces of information to carefully consider.
-First you’ll need an idea of how many guests you should be expecting.
+Before you begin making your budget, here are a couple of pieces of information to carefully consider.
+First, you’ll need an idea of how many guests you should be expecting.
 This can be a rough estimate until your RSVPs come back in and you know a more accurate count.
 Be careful though, sometimes plans change and more (or less) guests can make it the day-of than RSVPed.
 Your professional party planner can help you account for this common issue, having additional resources on hand in case you need them.

-Once you have a rough idea of your guest count, you can calculate the size venue you’ll need, how much food and beverages as well as seating, entertainment and staff to manage the crowd.
+Once you have a rough idea of your guest count, you can calculate the size venue you’ll need, how much food and beverages as well as seating, entertainment, and staff to manage the crowd.

 Finally, you’ll need to consider:

 - Some venues might require you to bring in lighting – make sure you check with the venue coordinator for more detailed information on what’s included and what’s not.

 - Depending on the venue and the kind of things you’ll be including (alcohol, special entertainment, like hanging acrobats), you might need to secure specific permits.
 Make sure you include a line item to include the cost of permits if necessary.

 - Make sure that the correct tax is factored into each line item cost, as well as the total cost.
 For Southern California, tax is higher than in some, less populated areas.

 - Utilities like water and power can get expensive for some events.
 Make sure you over-estimate the cost for these resources, especially if you’re providing utility-heavy activities (water park, light show, etc.).
 An event planner will have specific details about the cost of utilities for specific event items.
 If you’re working with a professional, ask them for more detailed information.

 The Step-by-Step Guide

 For the purpose of this sample exercise, values are approximated.